 Where the Regulations set out a standard to be achieved with no specific method of compliance, guidance on how to achieve compliance can be found in the associated Maritime Labour Notice (MLN).
 If a standard is implemented in accordance with the provisions of the MLN, this is accepted as evidence of compliance with the Regulations.
-Alternative methods of compliance to those set out in the MLN will be considered on a case by case basis by the Isle of Man Ship Registry.
+The Isle of Man Ship Registry will consider alternative methods of compliance to those set out in the MLN on a case-by-case basis.